 Traditional IRA-to-Traditional IRA Rollovers.
 You may withdraw all or any portion of the assets from one Traditional IRA (including this one) and roll over all or any part of these assets to a Traditional IRA.
 If the withdrawal includes property (anything other than cash), the property may not be converted to cash for rollover purposes.
 The actual property received may generally be rolled over.
 Any part of the distribution retained by you that represents deductible contributions or earnings is subject to ordinary income tax.
 Amounts properly rolled over are not taxed until distributed from the rollover Traditional IRA.
-If you are under age 591⁄2, the amount includible in income will be subject to the early distribution penalty tax of 10%.
+If you are under age 59%, the amount includible in income will be subject to the early distribution penalty tax of 10%.
 You may roll over only one Traditional, Roth, SEP, or SIMPLE IRA distribution within any one-year period.

 Rollovers After Age 73 or 75.
 If you attained age 73 (increases to age 75 in 2033) in the current year or any prior year, and you are rolling over funds, you may not roll over your required minimum distribution for the year.
 It will be considered an excess contribution in the receiving plan if it is rolled over.
-The first amounts distributed in a year for which you are required to take a distribution are considered your required minimum distributions until you have received all of your required minimum distributions for the year.
+The first amounts distributed in a year for which you are required to take a distribution are considered your required minimum distributions for the year.